balunist/mbp_docs2/source/the_basics/overview.rst

 - Click on the :blue-bold:`Top` face of the orientation cube |cube| then select the component you want to move.
 Right click and select the
   Unsurpassed Joint command, double click on the displayed joint, then move and rotate the component to the desired location, pressing enter when complete.
 You can then hide the joint by selecting the component, right click, and selecting the Suppress Joint command.

+A post-mapping task :blue-bold:`Rearrange Boards` is available to compress the arrangement of existing components on a board providing full rotation and part-on-part placement using Fusion 360's native arrange functionality.
+The task presents a list of components on the board with options to prioritize the order, helping with part-on-part placement, and a flip option to control which face faces up.

 Tasks on Created Map
 ====================